algosup/2024-2025-project-2-serious-game-team-6/Documents/FunctionalSpecifications/gameDesign.md

   - Functionality: Provides a detailed view of the entire game world, showing the player’s current position and the explored/locked areas.
   - Design Features:
     - A central hologram or similar interface for selecting destinations.
-    - Indicators of unlocked and locked zones, with visual feedback for zone selection.
+    - Indicators of unlocked and locked zones, with visual feedbacks for zone selection.
 - Laboratory Room
   - Functionality: A space for interacting with the scientist, who serves as a hint-giver or lore provider.
   - Design Features: